Please enable JavaScript to view this site.

 Levels

 Number(s) of CAD file level(s) on which the elements are drawn.
 Level ranges and several levels can be define with minus and comma, for example: 1-5,10,22.
-This is only active if Distance is set to Elements.
+This is active only if Distance is set to Elements.

 Max distance

 Maximum distance of points from elements for which a distance value is computed.
-This is only active if Distance is set to Elements.
+This is active only if Distance is set to Elements.

 Planar shapes

 If on, planar shapes are considered as reference elements.
-This is only active if Distance is set to Elements.
+This is active only if Distance is set to Elements.

 Tolerance

 Defines a stroking tolerance for curved element types.
 This determines what shapes are considered as planar.
-This is only active if Distance is set to Elements and Planar shapes is switched on.
+This is active only if Distance is set to Elements and Planar shapes is switched on.

 Above is